MASTHEAD AKA The Happy Crew That Runs This Joint

 TQoS articles are syndicated in Lucky Blogging Community, Buzznet, SheSpeaks, and BlogHer.

-My articles can be found on the press pages of a wide variety of companies, including Clinique, Nerium, LuxHair Wow and more.
+We're also mentioned on the press pages of a wide variety of companies, including Clinique, Nerium, LuxHair Wow and more.

 As January 18, 2015 the audience breakdown is: